colbyktang/colbyktang/README.md

 👋 Hi, I’m Colby Tang!

-I’m interested in creating web applications and video games.
-In 2021, I graduated from St. Edward's University with a Bachelor of Science in Computer Science.
+I’m interested in creating web applications, mobile apps, and as a hobby, video games.
+In 2021, I graduated from St. Edward's University with a Bachelor of Science in Computer Science in May 2021.

 I’m currently learning ReactJS, Java, Python, Unity Game Engine, and MongoDB.